Your breath can be a powerful tool for soothing your nervous system.

 Enter breathing exercises.
-Focusing on your breath can provide a serious dose of calm to both the body and mind, with benefits that last beyond the initial dopamine hit.
+Focusing on your breath can quell anxiety and provide a serious dose of calm to both the body and mind, with benefits that last beyond the initial dopamine hit.
 Best of all, you can practice many types of breathwork almost anywhere — a desk, the back of an Uber, a locked bathroom stall.

 Lie on your back in a comfortable position.
 "Set a timer for five minutes, and as you breathe, notice what parts of your body move," explains Levy, who notes that this technique does require some privacy.
 Where do you feel movement as you breathe out?
 You might note the impact of your breath in unexpected places — an uncurling of your fists, perhaps, or your shoulders settling into the ground.